metagentools/MetaCoAG/README.md

 `min_length`, `p_intra`, `p_inter`, `d_limit`, `mg_threshold`, `bin_mg_threshold`, `min_bin_size`, `depth` and `nthreads` parameters are set by default to `1000`, `0.1`, `0.01`, `20`, `0.5`, `0.3333`, `200000`, `10` and `8` respectively.
 However, the user can specify them when running MetaCoAG.

-You can specify the delimiter for the final binning output file using the `delimiter` paramter.
+You can specify the delimiter for the final binning output file using the `delimiter` parameter.
 Enter the following values for different delimiters;
 * `,` for a comma
 * `;` for a semicolon
 * `$'\t'` for a tab